ampribe/abloom/docs/IMPLEMENTATION.md

 ```

 Python's hashing "salts" `bytes` and `str` values with a process-specific seed for security.
 See [here](https://docs.python.org/3/reference/datamodel.html#object.__hash__).
 To allow filters to be transferred between processes, `abloom` implements a serializable mode, which accepts `bytes`, `str`, `int`, and `float` types only.
 This restriction ensures hashes are reproducible across processes.
 This mode uses xxHash for hashing `bytes` and `str` and provides the same hash values between processes.

+### 2.4 Thread Safety
+By default, setting a bit within a filter in `abloom` is not atomic (`block[i] |= (1ULL << p0);`): It requires separate instructions to read, modify, and write the byte.
+If thread A reads, modifies, and writes between thread B's read, modify, and write, thread B will overwrite thread A's modification with old data.
+However, Python's global interpreter lock (GIL) solves this issue.
+In Python versions that use the GIL, the running thread only releases the lock between Python bytecode instructions.
+Each of `abloom`'s functions, `add`, `update`, and `__contains__` run within one bytecode instruction, `CALL_METHOD`.
+Since thread switching does not occur during function execution, a Python thread can complete its write without interruption by another Python thread.

+Without the GIL, multiple Python threads can run in parallel on separate cores.
+Now, multiple threads can modify a shared filter without guarantees that one thread has read, modified, and written before the other begins. `abloom` resolves this by using `atomic_fetch_or_explicit` from `stdatomic.h`, which makes each of the read, modify, writes atomic.

 ## 3 Reproducing